 - High speed Internet connection (broadband or wireless – preferably a home or school network, not at a cafe)

-- Access to Blackboard Collaborate on your device (see FAQ’s 4 and 5)
+- Access to Zoom on your device (see FAQ’s 4 and 5)

-- When you want to join a session, go to the 4TDL Schedule.
+- When you want to join a session, go to the 4TDL Schedule or check the newsletter link you’ll receive the night before each day’s events.
 Click on the link for the session that you are attending.
-The link will take you to the Blackboard classroom.
+The link will take you to the Zoom room for that session.